 Adding to those sales, the Fed recently announced a reduction of its balance sheet.
 This means each month the Treasury’s account held at the Fed—i.e., the government’s checking account—is reduced by the value of the maturing treasuries not reinvested.[ii]

-Moreover, with the Fed owning about $2.5 trillion in treasuries, the U.S. government—i.e., the public—is on the hook to the Fed in the form of higher taxes or more bond sales for whatever amount the Fed decides to reduce this number by.
+Moreover, with the Fed owning about $2.5 trillion in treasuries, the U.S. government—i.e., the taxpayer—is on the hook to the Fed in the form of higher taxes or more bond sales for whatever amount the Fed decides to reduce this number by.

 Instead of lowering taxes for the 1% and corporations, the government should have raised their taxes to payback QE, as they were the primary beneficiaries of that program.
-Plus, that option presents less risk to the economy than paying for QE with revenue from additional public sales of government bonds.
+Plus, that option presents less risk to the economy than paying for QE with revenue from additional sales of government bonds.

 Tax cuts, plus the ending of QE, could get you the perfect storm: